hildjj/AdventOfCode2024/README.md

 This script/repo/tool does follow the automation guidelines on the /r/adventofcode [community wiki](https://www.reddit.com/r/adventofcode/wiki/faqs/automation).
 Specifically:

-- Outbound calls are made once from the developer's machine, and once from CI on GitHub Actions.
+- Outbound calls are made once from the developer's machine to retrieve the day's inputs, then those inputs are stored into a private repo that Github Actions has access to in order to perform CI.
-- Once inputs are downloaded, they are cached locally into the inputs/ directory by `day.ts`.
-On GHA, this directory is cached to avoid re-requests.
 - If you suspect your input is corrupted, you can manually request a fresh copy by deleting the cached version in the inputs/ directory.
-You will need to change the cache key manually in GHA to cause a re-download, which will hopefully never be needed.
 - The User-Agent header in userAgentHeaderFunction() is set to me since I maintain this tool.